TheShihan/mp3-cover-adder/README.md

 * You should install "id3lib"
 * You should install some gems (id3lib-ruby, scrobbler, rails)
 * Start the script: ./name_of_script path_to_dir_with_mp3_files

+## Licence
+BSD.
+For more information have a look at the LICENCE file.